tomascharad/model-environment/README.md

 }
 ```

-In your component render view
+When you first load your data, update it (or in your component render view if you are using redux, or in your respective selector if you are using them wisely):

 ```javascript
 import * as Models from 'path/to/your/models/index'